latex3/tagging-project/documentation/wtpdf/fulldoc.md

 The untagged PDF was auto-tagged by Acrobat Pro on a Mac.
 The resulting PDF is then read by Foxit/NVDA.
 A similar readout is produced when passing it to Acrobat Reader/NVDA.

-{% include youtube.html id="L9vph4rLTFk" width="medium" comment="t8 autotagged macOS foxit"%}
+{% include youtube.html id="L9vph4rLTFk" width="small" comment="t8 autotagged macOS foxit"%}
+{% include youtube.html id="rHmrRgU4myI" width="medium" comment="t8s autotagged macOS foxit"%}

 #### Observations